learning-software-engineering/learning-software-engineering.github.io/Topics/Product_Management/Azure_DevOps.md

 More about Azure Test Plans: https://learn.microsoft.com/en-us/azure/devops/test/overview?view=azure-devops

-### Conclusion
+### Azure Pipelines for automated building
-Besides Azure Boards and Test Plans, there are many more tools in Azure DevOps such as Azure Pipelines which may also be helpful to CSC301 teams for deployment and github integration as well.
+Besides Azure Boards and Test Plans, Azure Pipelines may also be useful to CSC301 teams for deployment and github integration.
+Teams can create a new pipeline for their project and link their github repo to the pipeline, then depending on the application the team is building, Azure Pipelines will generate a template yml file which the team can then modify by selecting the commands they want to automatically run(build, test, etc) and add this file to their repo.
+With that the team now have a pipeline that can automatically build and test their project.
+Azure Pipelines also provides automated deployment for web apps to Azure App Services if the team uses Azure App Services for deployment.

 More about Azure Pipelines: https://learn.microsoft.com/en-us/azure/app-service/deploy-azure-pipelines?tabs=yaml

 ### Resources